-26. Governments, the United Nations, and Certain Not-for-Profit Organizations considered petroleum businesses and are exempt from the PBT.
-These organizations include: the State of New York, the United States of America and any of their agencies, instrumentalities, or political subdivisions, the United Nations, or any international organization of which the United States is a member of, any trust, corporation, association, fund or foundation operated exclusively for religious, charitable, or scientific purposes, or to foster international amateur sports competition, for the prevention of cruelty to children or animals, veteran's groups, certain Indian nations or tribes and certain not-for-profit health maintenance organizations.
+27. Governments, the United Nations, and Certain Not-for-Profit Organizations Citation: Section 305

+Description: Organizations exempt under the Sales Tax (Section 1116(a)) that import petroleum into New York exclusively for their own use and consumption are not considered petroleum businesses and are exempt from the PBT.
+These organizations include: the State of New York, the United States of America and any of its agencies, instrumentalities, or political subdivisions; the United Nations; or any international organization of which the United States is a member; any trust, corporation, association, fund or foundation operated exclusively for religious, charitable, or scientific purposes, or to foster international amateur sports competition, for the prevention of cruelty to children or animals, veteran's groups; certain Indian nations or tribes and certain not-for-profit health maintenance organizations.
+Estimates: 2000: Minimal - 2002: Minimal